j3seer/ctf-manager/README.md

 https://github.com/sigpwny/pwnybot

-# Bugs and suggestions
+# Bugs 🐞

-You can use github to submit a PR for suggestions or bugs, otherwise you can contact me via discord with the username `j3seer`
+You can use github to submit a PR for suggestions or bugs, otherwise you can contact me via discord with the username `j3seer` or twitter @j3seer